Ritika-Bhambri/docling-exploration/README.md

 - CPU time: user 270 ms + sys 38.5 ms = total 308 ms
 - File size: 6.5 MB
 - The file size is significantly larger than all other formats because the JSON contains all image data as base64 and all the structural metadata.
 It's the most information-dense format.
+- **Milestone 2 involves pushing the RAG vector database to an OCI container for deployment.
+JSON is the format Ramalama consumes internally when building that vector database.
+The schema analysis revealed that every text element carries a `page_no` and `bbox` bounding box coordinates.
+In a deployed compliance checker
+(Milestone 3), when the model flags a spec file violation, these coordinates allow the system to cite the exact page and location in the guidelines where the rule is defined.**

 ### PlainText ###